-The Osprey Farpoint 40L is a go-to travel backpack for many minimalist travellers, weekend trippers, digital nomads and backpackers.
-Compact enough for airline carry-on requirements but spacious enough to fit essentials for short to medium-length trips.
-It’s a well-designed hybrid between a backpack and a travel bag that is super versatile.
-No wonder it has become one of Osprey’s best-selling models!
-Find out all the key specifications, top selling points and considerations for the Osprey Farpoint 40.
+The Osprey Farpoint 40L is the ultimate go-to travel backpack for minimalist travellers, weekend trippers, digital nomads, and globe-trotting backpackers alike.
+It is ingeniously compact enough to strictly meet most airline carry-on requirements, yet spacious enough to easily fit all your essentials for short to medium-length trips.
+It serves as a brilliantly designed hybrid between a traditional hiking backpack and a highly versatile travel suitcase.
+It is absolutely no wonder this has become one of Osprey’s best-selling models worldwide!

 Osprey Farpoint 40: Introduction